-Dave Roper, who has raced a motorbike every single year since 1972, is having documentary made about him and his relationship with motorbikes.
+Dave Roper, who has raced a motorbike every single year since 1972, has had a documentary film made about him and his relationship with motorbikes.
 It is being screened in the UK from May 6, 2021 followed by an interview with Dave and the film's maker hosted by the BMF.

 During the past 46 years he has ridden exotic, vintage bikes at race tracks around the world and won himself a reputation as a folk hero of the sport.
 He’s also the only American to have taken a win at the Isle of Man TT, which he achieved in 1984 winning the ‘Historic 500’ category on a Matchless.

-Daniel Lovering, the creator of the new documentary about Dave called Motorcycle Man is looking for crowd-funding in order to get the film finished.
+Daniel Lovering, the creator of the new documentary about Dave called Motorcycle Man secured crowd-funding in order to get the film finished.
 It then won awards at several film festivals in 2019.

 What attracted you to racing motorbikes?

 "I’ve always been into two wheels, riding push bikes all over as a kid.
 I find racing the perfect combination of the physical, sensual and cerebral."

 What was your first motorbike and how was it?